openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

          <Initiator Name="xxxxxx" TargetPortGroup="xxxx" />
       </iSCSI>

 #.
-Enable the multipathing switch of the OpenStack Nova module.
+Enable the multipathing switch of the Compute service module.

    If the version of OpenStack is Havana or IceHouse, add ``libvirt_iscsi_use_multipath = True`` in ``[default]`` of